Mission San Jose in San Antonio

-With its diverse culture offerings more than a touch of Old Mexico, visitors to South Texas have numerous attractions to consider seeing.
+With its diverse culture offerings more than a touch of Old Mexico, visitors to South Texas have numerous attractions to consider.
 It’s especially true for cities in the Rio Grande Valley – Del Rio, Eagle Pass, Laredo, and McAllen.
 Here are attractions in South Texas for all the history buffs out there.

 Top Attractions In South Texas For History Lovers